 Soil fungi are important components of microbial communities, which inhabit dynamic soil environments.
-They play critical functional roles as decomposers, mutualists, and pathogens (?).
-They impact nutrient cycling and ecosystem services, such as soil carbon fixation, fertility and productivity (??).
+They play critical functional roles as decomposers, mutualists and pathogens (Li et al., 2019).
+They impact nutrient cycling and ecosystem services, such as soil carbon fixation, fertility and productivity (Vetrovsky et al., 2019; Delgadobaquerizo et al., 2016).
 Given the important functions that soil fungi perform, it is important to better characterise and understand their communities over large scales.
 However, data on soil fungi are few or largely unavailable because the measurement of soil fungi, which needs field sampling, followed by culture-based analysis or DNA sequencing, are laborious, time-consuming and costly.
-Using soil sensing technologies, such as spectroscopy together with molecular approaches could greatly improve the utility of fungal inventory data (?).
+Using soil sensing technologies, such as spectroscopy together with molecular approaches, could greatly improve the utility of fungal inventory data (Hart et al., 2020).

-Improvements in soil analytical methodologies provide an opportunity to increase sampling density for deriving a more detailed understanding of soil properties, their spatial variation, soil condition, and to improve decision-making.
-Spectroscopic techniques, such as visible-near infrared (vis-NIR) spectroscopy, have been developed to provide rapid estimates of soil properties (?).
-Soil vis-NIR spectra are largely nonspecific because of the overlapping absorptions of soil constituents (?).
+Improvements in soil analytical methodologies provide an opportunity to increase sampling density for deriving a more detailed understanding of soil properties, their spatial variation and soil conditions, and to improve decision-making.
+Spectroscopic techniques, such as visible-near infrared (vis-NIR) spectroscopy, have been developed to provide rapid estimates of soil properties (Viscarra Rossel et al., 2016).
+Soil vis-NIR spectra are largely nonspecific because of the overlapping absorptions of soil constituents (Stenberg et al., 2010).
 Complex absorption patterns generated from soil constituents need to be mathematically extracted from the spectra and there are various methods that can be used to model soil properties with spectra.
-They include multivariate statistical methods such as partial least squares regression (PLSR), and machine learning with different algorithms, including neural networks (?????).
-Thus, vis-NIR spectra can integrally characterize the soil's mineral-organic composition, and combined with multivariate modelling, soil spectroscopy provides a rapid and cost-efficient method for soil characterisation (?).
+They include multivariate statistical methods such as partial least squares regression (PLSR), and machine learning with different algorithms, including neural networks (Viscarra Rossel and Behrens, 2010; Morellos et al., 2016; Liu et al., 2018; Tsakiridis et al., 2020; Shen and Viscarra Rossel, 2021).
+Thus, vis-NIR spectra can integrally characterise the soil's mineral-organic composition, and combined with multivariate modelling, soil spectroscopy provides a rapid and cost-efficient method for soil characterisation (Viscarra Rossel and Brus, 2018).

-Although there are no vis-NIR absorptions that can be directly assigned to soil microbial communities or diversity, soil microbes are dependent on the fundamental soil composition: its minerals, organic matter and water content.
-For example, they rely on organic matter for energy, on clay minerals and iron oxides for the supply of essential elements to grow (?).
-These organic and mineral properties are well represented and have a direct response in soil vis-NIR spectra (?).
-Therefore, vis-NIR spectra have been used to model various functional soil properties, such as soil organic carbon, cation exchange capacity, pH, clay content (?), as well as soil microbial communities (??).
-For the latter, if the microbial biomass is present in the soil organic matter, then the spectra might well detect their functional constituents.
+Although there are no vis-NIR absorptions that can be directly assigned to soil microbial communities or diversity, soil microbes are dependent on fundamental soil composition: its minerals, organic matter and water content.
+For example, they rely on organic matter for energy and on clay minerals and iron oxides for the supply of essential elements in order to grow (Müller, 2015).
+These organic and mineral properties are well represented and have a direct response in soil vis-NIR spectra (Stenberg et al., 2010).
+Therefore, vis- NIR spectra have been used to model various functional soil properties, such as soil organic carbon, cation exchange capacity, pH, clay content (Shi et al., 2015) and soil microbial communities (Davinic et al., 2012; Yang et al., 2019).
+For the latter, if microbial biomass is present in the soil organic matter, then the spectra might well detect their functional constituents.